Schweem/Schweem/README.md

 I am:
 - A third-year computer science major at New College of Florida
 - Looking to minor in Data Science
-- Building proficiency in **Python (Pandas, Numpy, matplotlib), Java, C#, GDScript, and Fullstack web development (FLASK, REACT, Mongo, Streamlit, SQLite, Flutter)**
+- Building proficiency in **Python (Pandas, Numpy, matplotlib), Java, C#, GDScript, and Fullstack web development (FLASK, REACT, Mongo, Streamlit, SQLite)**
 - An indie game developer focusing on **Unity and Godot**
 - Always improving my craft